dalehamel/mctop-tool-example/docs/00800-mctop-final-tool.md

 ```{.python include=src/bcc/tools/mctop.py  startLine=196 endLine=206}
 ```

+This should allow for a simple pipeline of memcached metrics into other centralized logging systems.

+## View Modes

+The current/traditional UI for `mctop` was limited in that it couldn't drill down into patterns, and there was no way to navigate the data that was being selected aside from to sort it.

+### Streaming / NoClear

+This design is important to maintain, as it allows for metrics to be collected from line-based logging systems that understand how to parse `mctop` output.

+In this mode, `mctop` behaviors similar to `mcsnoop`.

+### Interactive

+This is built around a TTY-interactive experience, using ANSI escape sequences to construct a basic UI.
+The UI uses vim-like bindings, and is meant for keyboard navigation that should feel natural to any vim user.

+Outside of being interactive, `mctop` maintains the original sort-functionality of its namesake.

+`mctop` has different visual modes, that correspond to different probes to collect data for a specific key and analyse it.

+#### Navigation

+To navigate, the `j` and `k` keys can be used to move the between selected keys, and the selected key is displayed in the footer bar.

+The footer bar also now shows the number of pages, segmented by the `maxrows` argument.
+To easily navigate this buffer, `u` and `d` can be used to navigate up and down a page in this buffer.

+Finally, to jump to the end of the buffer, `G`, and to the start of the sorted key list, `g`.

+As this control sequence is extremely common in command line tools, the hope is that the navigation keys will feel natural to users of similar tools.

+#### Command latency

+To be able to add a new data source and expand on the functionality of the `mctop` predecessor, the latency commands hitting each key could be measured and displayed in aggregate.

+This additional data could also be used to plug into bcc's histogram map type and print function, showing an informative `lg2` representation of the latency for commands hitting the key.

+#### Printing Histogram

+Printing a histogram of latency data entails recompiling the `eBPF` source to have the static key to collect latency data embedded in the eBPF source.

+An inline `match_key` function is used to iterate through the buffer to compare until it finds the key in full or finds a mismatching character and returns early.
+This bounded loop is permitted in eBPF, but may be wastful processing at large key sizes.[^11]

+When a trace on a memcached command is executed, it stores the `lastkey` in a map [^12].
+In another probe on `process__command__end`, this is accessed and compared with the hard-coded and selected key from the UI.
+When there is a match, the computed latency data is added to the histogram.

+Upon entering histogram mode, the selected data will be immediately displayed on the same refresh interval.
+This shows the realtime variations in memcached latency, in buckets of doubling size.

+Switching to histogram mode will detach and replace running probes, and discard the collected data, replacing the eBPF probes with a function that is targetted to a specific cache key.[^13]

+#### Inspect Key

 ## Finishing touches and final tool

 Since the goal of the tool is to share it, especially so fans of the original